-The Company contributes to defined contribution plans in a number of countries including a 401(k) savings plan for U.S. based team members and defined contribution arrangements in the United Kingdom, Australia, New Zealand and select other countries based on the legislative and tax requirements of the respective countries.
-Total contributions to these plans were \$1.2 million and \$0.9 million for the three months ended April 30, 2022 and 2021, respectively.
+The Company contributes to defined contribution plans in a number of countries including a 401(k) savings plan for U.S.-based team members and defined contribution arrangements in the United Kingdom, Australia, New Zealand and select other countries based on the legislative and tax requirements of the respective countries.
+Total contributions to these plans were \$0.8 million and \$2.0 million for the three and six months ended July 31, 2022, respectively, and \$0.5 million and \$1.5 million for the three and six months ended July 31, 2021, respectively.